lbgpaul/git_demo/README.md

-this is a test from local git
-modift on github
+This whole repositry is learning git and gitbub between local and remote storage